10.3 Support to youth work

 - Develop young people’s interest for and active participation in a democratic society

-The act relates to both non-formal learning and formal learning.
+The act describes both non-formal learning and formal learning.
 The youth schools may offer non-formal activities, such as outdoor activities, e-sport, music, theatre, etc. The youth schools are obliged to offer:

 - Teaching in lower secondary examination subjects (prøveforberedende undervisning)